2020 Anterless Deer Hunt Application

 The Friend's Group for Ledges State Park can be contacted by email at: firstname.lastname@example.org.

 Boone is located four miles north of the park.
 Ames is 15 miles east and Madrid is 11 mile south.

 Don Williams County Park has a 160-acre lake and a nine hole public golf course.
 It is located five miles north of Ogden, which is 10 miles west of the park.

-The Iowa Arboretum, Camp Mitigwa and the State 4-H Camp are located south of Ledges.
+The Iowa Arboretum and Camp Mitigwa are located south of Ledges.
 The Camp Fire Girls and Boys Camp Hantesa is just north of the park.

 Nearby LakesMcHose Park PondJay Carlson Pit (east)Jay Carlson Pit (west)Dickcissell LakeFraser Pit

 Bird Watching, Camping - Electric, Camping - Nonelectric, Camping - Walk-to/Hike-in, Camping - Youth Group, Canoeing, Cross Country Skiing, Dump Station, Fishing, Geological Formations, Hiking, Horseshoe Pits, Interpretive Programs, Jogging/Running, Kayaking, Modern Campground, Picnic Area, Picnic Shelter, Playground, Restrooms, River, Showers, Stream/Creek, Trails, Cross Country Skiing, Trails, Hiking, Walking, Water Hydrants , Wildflower Viewing, Wildlife ViewingLess than a mile